HiClass: a Python library for local hierarchical classification compatible with scikit-learn: Comparison with Flat Classifiers

 \section{Comparison with Flat Classifiers}

 While \texttt{HiClass} focuses on ease of use and is fully written in a high level language, care has been taken to maximize computational efficiency.
 In \autoref{fig:results}, we compare the hierarchical F-score, computational resources (measured with the command \textit{time}) and disk usage.
 This comparison was performed between two flat classifiers from the library \texttt{scikit-learn} and Microsoft's LightGBM \citep{ke2017lightgbm} versus the local hierarchical classifiers implemented in \texttt{HiClass}.
 In order to avoid bias, cross-validation and hyperparameter tuning were performed on the local hierarchical classifiers and flat classifiers.
-For comparison purposes, we used a snapshot from 02/11/2022 of the consumer complaints dataset provided by the Consumer Financial Protection Bureau of the United States \citep{bureau2022consumer}, which after preprocessing contained 727,495 instances for cross-validation and hyperparameter tuning as well as training and 311,784 more for validation.
-Additional descriptions about this dataset, preprocessing, feature extraction, and experimental setup are available in the Supplementary Material.
-The benchmark was computed on multiple cluster nodes running GNU/Linux with 512 GB physical memory and 128 cores provided by two AMD EPYC\textsuperscript{\texttrademark} 7742 processors.
-A reproducible Snakemake pipeline \citep{koster2012snakemake} is available in our public repository$^4$.
+For comparison purposes, we used a snapshot from 02/11/2022 of the consumer complaints data set provided by the Consumer Financial Protection Bureau of the United States \citep{bureau2022consumer}, which after preprocessing contained 727,495 instances for cross-validation and hyperparameter tuning as well as training and 311,784 more for validation.
+Additional descriptions about this data set, preprocessing, feature extraction, and experimental setup are available in Appendices A-B. The benchmark was computed on multiple cluster nodes running GNU/Linux with 512 GB physical memory and 128 cores provided by two AMD EPYC\textsuperscript{\texttrademark} 7742 processors.
+A reproducible Snakemake pipeline \citep{koster2012snakemake} is available in our public repository\footnotemark.

 Our results reveal that the hierarchical F-score was enhanced by all local hierarchical approaches when compared with the flat classifiers, achieving a maximum improvement of $\approx113\%$ when comparing the local classifier per node (LCPN) with the flat LightGBM approach.
 Regarding training time, the LCPN and local classifier per parent node (LCPPN) decreased computational time by $\approx93\%$ and $\approx44\%$, respectively, when compared with the flat Logistic Regression classifier.
 When compared with the flat Random Forest, the LCPN and LCPPN reduced memory usage by $\approx66\%$ and $\approx70\%$ and disk usage by $\approx67\%$ and $\approx70\%$, respectively.